-Primary risk Range of change Sensitivity of income Foreign exchange Fluctuation in foreign +/-27,501 risk risk exchange rate+/- 3% thousand Interest rate risk Loan with floating interest +/-1,606 rate +/- 0.25% thousand
+Primary risk Range of change Sensitivity of income Foreign exchange Fluctuation in foreign +/-25,751 risk risk exchange rate+/- 3% thousand Interest rate risk Loan with floating interest +/-1,909 rate +/- 0.25% thousand

-- (b) Credit risk - Credit risk refers to the risk of financial loss to the Company arising from default by the clients or counterparties of financial instruments on the contract obligations.
-The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms, and the contract cash flows of debt instruments stated at amortized cost, at fair value through profit or loss and at fair value through other comprehensive income. - (B) The Company set up the management of credit risk by Company perspective.
+(b) Credit risk

+- repay in full the accounts receivable based on the agreed terms, and the contract cash flows of debt instruments stated at amortized cost, at fair value through profit or loss and at fair value through other comprehensive income. - B The Company set up the management of credit risk by Company perspective.
 According to the loan policy expressly defined internally in the Company, each business dept. Within the Company shall conduct the management and credit risk analysis on each new customer before setting payment and proposing the delivery terms and conditions.
 The internal risk control evaluates customers' credit quality by taking into consideration the customers' financial position, and past experience and other factors.
 The individual risk limit is set by the management according to the internal or external ratings.
 The management will also control the periodic drawdown of credit limits.
 The main credit risk results from derivative financial instruments and the balance deposited in banks and financial organizations, and customers' credit risk, including the unearned accounts receivable and undertaken transactions.
-The Company also applied some credit enhancement instruments (e.g. advance sale receipts) in a timely manner to reduce customers' credit risk.

-- © For the year ended December 31, 2020 and 2019, no circumstances resulting in excess of the credit limit have taken place.
-Meanwhile, the management expects no material loss resulting from trading counterpart's failure to perform contract. - The Company's Finance Dept. Manages the credit risk over the deposits in banks and other financial instruments according to the Company's policy.
+The Company also applied some credit enhancement instruments (e.g. advance sale receipts) in a timely manner to reduce customers' credit risk. - © For the year ended December 31, 2021 and 2020, no circumstances resulting in excess of the credit limit have taken place.
+Meanwhile, the management expects no material loss resulting from trading counterpart's failure to perform contract. - The Company's Finance Dept. Manage the credit risk over the deposits in banks and other financial instruments according to the Company's policy.
 The Company's trading counterparts were decided by the internal control procedure, who were trustworthy banks and corporations which were not expected to breach the contracts.
-Therefore, there should be no significant credit risk. - Guarantee Guarante
+Therefore, there should be no significant credit risk.